 Easy Preschool Craft – Royal Wand Reading Pointer

 Marybeth Santos is a blogger at Lifestyle for Real Life where she blogs about crafts, keto, home decor, and whatever else happens to capture her attention!
-Since I love her blog (seriously, go check it out), I was happy she agreed to write an easy preschool craft tutorial for Abrazo and Coze.
+Since I love her blog (seriously, go check it out), I was happy she agreed to write this easy preschool craft princess wand reading pointer tutorial for Abrazo and Coze.
 Whether it becomes a wizard’s magic wand or a royal septor, I’m sure all your little darlings will have a blast creating this decorated wand and reading pointer.

 Easy Preschool Craft – Wand and Reading Pointer